shironoY6/vtt2clean_srt/README.md

     python vtt2srt.py TheEarthDisaster.vtt > TheEarthDisaster.srt

+If you are on Windows, > should be repaced with | like

+    python vtt2srt.py TheEarthDisaster.vtt | TheEarthDisaster.srt

-To extract only the text parts:
+You can also extract just the text parts (ignoring the time stamps):

     python vtt2srt.py TheEarthDisaster.vtt 1 > TheEarthDisaster.text